As an IT Support provider, we are often asked whether it really makes a difference to use a larger monitor or about setting up dual monitors.

 Dual Monitors help users of multiple applications

 Setting up dual monitors is useful for those who frequently use more than one application at a time.
-The IT Support engineers that work for Landon Technologies, Inc. often need to monitor both a network process and their email client while working on high-priority issues… and setting up two monitors makes it much easier to handle this.
+The remote managed it services engineers that work for Landon Technologies, Inc. often need to monitor both a network process and their email client while working on high-priority issues… and setting up two monitors makes it much easier to handle this.

 Configure Dual Monitors